Responsible cat ownership

 If you're still unable to find your animal we suggest you visit the Pet Search website.

-All impounded animals will be held in council's Pound for a minimum of 72 hours, after such time animals will either be rehomed or euthanised.
+All impounded animals will be held in council's Animal Management Centre for a minimum of 72 hours.

 As a pet owner you are responsible for providing an adequate enclosure and adequate care if you are going away.

-If your pet is impounded, you will be required to pay a pound release fee, in addition to a registration fee if it is not currently registered.
+If your pet is impounded, you will be required to pay an Animal Management Centre release fee, in addition to a registration fee if it is not currently registered.

 Commercial cattery licence